mcxr-org/MCXR/README.md

 # *Installation*
 Installing the mod requires an understanding of programming in Java and managing natives.
 If you don't know what that means I recommend waiting until we start releasing alpha builds.
 </br>
-Once built an OpenXR loader is needed, windows binaries of which can be retrieved from [here](https://www.nuget.org/packages/OpenXR.Loader/)
+Once built an OpenXR loader needs to be put in the mods/ folder, windows binaries of which can be retrieved from [here](https://www.nuget.org/packages/OpenXR.Loader/)

 ## *Related Links*
 Join the Discord server [here.](https://discord.gg/fyBye2ptkS) <br/>